UNDERSTANDING CLINICAL DATA FOR MEDICAL DEVICES

 - Medical devices used in high risk anatomical locations

 - Medical devices affected by the emergence of new information on safety or performance

-- Medical devices where the CE mark was issued based on equivalence
+- Medical devices where the CE mark was based on the literature route/equivalence approach

 MEDDEV 2.12-2 rev. 2 - Post market clinical follow up studies, is part of a set of guidelines relating to questions of application of EU-Directives on Medical Devices.
-The guidelines are likely to be followed by European Union member states, even though it is legally non binding.
+It is assumed that the guidelines are being followed by European Union member states, even though it is legally non-binding.

 The document reflects positions taken by representatives of interest parties in the medical devices sector and serves as a guide for manufacturers and Notified Bodies on how to carry out post-market clinical follow-up studies in order to fulfil post-market surveillance obligations according to Medical Devices Directives (MDD).